TeamTeaMC/Ecliptic-Seasons/docs/source/en/data/biome_rain.md

+> Biome precipitation is a compound probability—
+> you also need to consider the downfall value defined in the biome climate settings.

 ## Basic Description

 Biome rain is mainly used to adjust the weather parameters for certain biomes.
 Generally, it does not require much